 This list is not exhaustive; for a more comprehensive view, consult the Azure Fundamentals Microsoft Learn module.

-The Azure Management Hierarchy
+The Azure Resource Management Hierarchy

 Azure provides a flexible resource hierarchy to simplify cost management and security.
 This hierarchy consists of four levels: